+The most challenging aspect of this $2m project was to manage traffic, pedestrians and access to local businesses while simultaneously undertaking major civil works in a confined site.
 As always on a busy roading project, good traffic management is critical.
-Our TMP included dedicated personnel; variable message boards to update road users, letter drops to affected stakeholders, temporary pedestrian footpaths, plus secure barriers protecting pedestrians and site workers.
+Our TMP included dedicated personnel; variable message boards to update road users, letter drops to affected stakeholders, temporary pedestrian footpaths, plus secure barriers to separate the work site from the public.

 KEY FEATURES INCLUDED: